jindrichmynarz/dissertation/parts/linked_data.md

 Semantic web technologies
 -->

+Linked data is a set of practices for publishing data.

 Linked data is a way of structuring data that identifies entities with Internationalized Resource Identifiers (IRIs) and materializes their relationships as a network of machine-processable data ([Ayers, 2007, p.
 94](#Ayers2007)).
 IRIs are universal, thus any entity can be identified with a IRI, and have global scope, therefore IRI can only identify one entity ([Berners-Lee, 1996](#BernersLee1996)).